Galit Hasan-Rokem

 Galit Hasan-Rokem (גלית חזן־רוקם; born 29 August 1945) is the Max and Margarethe Grunwald professor of folklore at the Mandel Institute of Jewish Studies at the Hebrew University of Jerusalem.
 Author and editor of numerous works, including co-editor of the Wiley-Blackwell Companion to Folklore (2012), her research interests include proverbs, folklore and culture of the Middle East, and folklore genres and narratives.
 She is also a published poet and translator of poetry, and a Pro-Palestinian activist.
 The Jerusalem Post has called her "a figure of some prominence in Jerusalem intellectual circles".

 Early life and education

 Galit Hasan-Rokem was born in 1945 in Helsinki to Jewish parents who were also natives of Finland.
 She attended the Helsinki Jewish day school from 1952 to 1957.
 In 1957, at the age of 12, she immigrated with her family to Israel.

 Following high school graduation, she completed her compulsory military service and enrolled in the Hebrew University of Jerusalem in the late 1960s.
-After attaining her undergraduate degree, she participated in an exchange program at the University of Finland's Department of Finnish and Comparative Folklore, where she studied under Professors Matti Kuusi and Lauri Honko, solidifying her desire to become a folklorist.
+After attaining her undergraduate degree, she participated in an exchange program at the University of Helsinki's Department of Finnish and Comparative Folklore, where she studied under Professors Matti Kuusi and Lauri Honko, solidifying her desire to become a folklorist.
 She earned her doctorate at the Hebrew University of Jerusalem in 1978, studying under Professor Dov Noy.
 She became a full professor of folklore at the Hebrew University of Jerusalem in 1984.